 Viewing the deceased

-Welham Jones’ chapels and viewing rooms are open again and your loved one can be dressed in their own clothes.
+Welham Jones’ chapels and viewing rooms remain open and your loved one can be dressed in their own clothes.

-Donations in lieu of flowers should be made on-line or by cheque to our office ONLY please.
-Cash on the day continues to be frowned upon.
+We continue to prefer donations in lieu of flowers to be made on-line, or by cheque to our office, please.
+The Funeral Director will accept cheques on the day but would prefer not to take cash.

 Simon Welham & all the team at Welham Jones